-Then the Romans tried to boost and beautify Athens as the epicenter of commonwealth of cities that were Greek in culture but loyal to Rome.
-Even in the empire’s final years, Athens was a university town that attracted lively students from across the east Mediterranean and trained them in Greek thought and letters as they had developed in Athens 800 years earlier.
+Then, the Romans tried to boost and beautify Athens as the epicenter of commonwealth of cities that were Greek in culture but loyal to Rome.
+Even in the empire’s final years, Athens was a university town that attracted lively students from across the east Mediterranean and trained them in Greek thought and letters as they had developed in Athens eight hundred years earlier.

 A millennium later, as Britain and France competed to build their own empires, their political and cultural elites became convinced that possessing and copying Athenian excellence would burnish their own prestige.
-This “possessing” could take the form of accurately measuring and drawing classical monuments with a view to copying them in London or Paris; and in due course it came to mean physically removing the antiquities of Athens to western capitals and museums whose “greatness” would thus be affirmed.
+This “possessing” could take the form of accurately measuring and drawing classical monuments with a view to copying them in London or Paris.
+In due course, it came to mean physically removing the antiquities of Athens to western capitals and museums whose “greatness” would thus be affirmed.

 This desire to “possess” Athens came to a head with the removal of the Parthenon sculptures by Lord Elgin, the British ambassador to the Ottoman empire; even at the time, this was seen as an opportunistic abuse of power by the diplomat and his Ottoman collaborators.

-Only when Greece became independent was this passion for neo-classicism repatriated, and readapted with varying success, to the soil of Athens.
-Teutonic architects and Greek tycoons joined forces to create spectacular buildings in a space which was only semi-urbanized: a town where cocks crew, donkeys brayed and goats bleated in the side-streets of broad avenues whose designers came from Munich or Vienna.
+Only when Greece became independent was this passion for neo-classicism repatriated and readapted with varying success to the soil of Athens.
+Teutonic architects and Greek tycoons joined forces to create spectacular buildings in a space which was only semi-urbanized.
+It was a town where cocks crowed, donkeys brayed, and goats bleated in the side-streets of broad avenues whose designers hailed from Munich or Vienna.

 Athens played a central but ambivalent role in the expansionist dreams of the modern Greek state.
 For many of Greece’s 19th century masters, the development of Athens was only a stepping-stone to the creation of a neo-Byzantine empire whose capital must be Constantinople.

-Only in 1922, when those dreams failed with the rout of the Greek armies, and the flight of the Greek population from Anatolia, did Athens become firmly established as the hub of Hellenism.
-But as Athens was still struggling to absorb an influx of Anatolian refugees, it suffered a harsh Nazi occupation, and in December 1944, the first bloody round of a contest between Soviet and Western power.
+Only in 1922, when those dreams failed with the rout of the Greek armies and the flight of the Greek population from Anatolia did Athens become firmly established as the hub of Hellenism.
+As Athens was still struggling to absorb an influx of Anatolian refugees, however, it suffered a harsh Nazi occupation, and in December 1944, the first bloody round of a contest between Soviet and Western powers.

 More thanks to the creativity of ordinary people than to any inspired planning, families fleeing to Athens from the depressed provinces of Greece found ways to live and flourish in a forest of low-rise apartment buildings which were practical but not beautiful.

-Until the mid-1990s, both Greece as a whole and Athens were homogenous spaces – places where a single language, religion and culture prevailed and homogeneity was seen as a source of strength.
-Then immigrants began arriving, at first from Albania, then from all over central and eastern Europe, particularly the poorer places like Romania, Bulgaria and Ukraine.
+Until the mid-1990s, both Greece as a whole and Athens were homogenous spaces—places where a single language, religion, and culture prevailed and homogeneity was seen as a source of strength.
+Then, immigrants began arriving at first from Albania and then from throughout central and eastern Europe, particularly poorer countries. such as Romania, Bulgaria, and Ukraine.

-Tens of thousands of Chinese came and many set-up small shops; there were also new arrivals from across the Middle East and Africa, especially Nigeria.
+Tens of thousands of Chinese came, and many set-up small shops; there were also new arrivals from across the Middle East and Africa, especially from Nigeria.

-This had extra-ordinary and complex consequences, both positive and negative.
-Migrants faced exploitation, petty prejudice and threats from an emerging neo-fascist movement.
-But there were also signs of a dynamic cultural fusion between local popular culture and that of immigrants.
+This had extraordinary and complex consequences, both positive and negative.
+Migrants faced exploitation, petty prejudice, and threats from an emerging neo-fascist movement.
+There were also signs of a dynamic cultural fusion between local popular culture and that of immigrants. however.
 African or half-African rappers who flip between Greek and English have become popular among middle-class Greek youngsters.

 This has transformed Greek attitudes to race and ethnicity, especially in the younger generation.
-In a city where Greek Orthodoxy almost monopolized the religious scene, there are now dozens of informal mosques or prayer spaces where Pakistanis, Egyptians and Afghans gather to worship and hear sermons.
+In a city where Greek Orthodoxy almost monopolized the religious scene, there are now dozens of informal mosques or prayer spaces where Pakistanis, Egyptians, and Afghans gather to worship and listen to sermons.
 Police generally have a good relationship with the imams who help them keep an eye out for budding extremists.

-In a city where the best food was simple village fare, there is a new fad for fusion restaurants, whose creation is often the result of some unusual personal story: for example one of the best-known gourmet chefs is of Greek and Japanese parentage and combines culinary skills with inspirational talks on how to live a balanced life.
+In a city where the best food was simple village fare, there is a new fad for fusion restaurants, whose creation is often the result of some unusual personal story.
+For example, one of the most well-known gourmet chefs is of Greek and Japanese parentage and combines culinary skills with inspirational talks on how to live a balanced life.

-As Covid takes its toll on tourist revenues and frays Athenian nerves, the city’s social peace is by no means assured; but after millennia of bewildering change it is evolving in ways that Pericles never imagined.
+As COVID-19 takes its toll on tourist revenues and frays Athenian nerves, the city’s social peace is by no means assured, but after millennia of bewildering change, it is evolving in ways that Pericles never imagined.